datalad-handbook/book/docs/glossary.rst

       Find out more on `Wikipedia <https://en.wikipedia.org/wiki/Singularity_(software)>`__.

    Singularity-Hub
-       `singularity-hub.org <https://singularity-hub.org/>`_ is a Singularity container portal.
+       `singularity-hub.org <https://singularity-hub.org/>`_ was a Singularity container portal.
-       Among other things, it hosts and builds Singularity container images.
+       Among other things, it hosts Singularity container images.
-       You can can *pull* :term:`container image`\s built from a publicly shared :term:`container recipe` from it.
+       You can can *pull* :term:`container image`\s built from it.

    software container
        Computational containers are cut-down virtual machines that allow you to package software libraries and their dependencies in precise versions into a bundle that can be shared with others.